Tutorial

 sympy.expand(completed_square)

-For completeness we will write the code that solves this trivial equation:
+For completeness write the code that solves this trivial equation:

 equation = sympy.Eq(a, 2)